Evil Bong: Evil Bong 2: King Bong (2009)

 Larnell pulls out leftover pieces of Eebee's face which Velicity immediately recognizes as Poontang craftsmanship.
 Eebee is brought back to life by the ancient marijuana smoke and Velicity takes the pieces to Cyril.
 She overhears a phone call between Cyril and a potential buyer, so she confronts him.
 He chastises her for her naivety, and she runs off upset.
 Having heard Cyril's plan, Eebee offers her help if he helps restore her original form, which Cyril does.
 Rabbit shows up and tries to cut a distribution deal with Cyril, threatening to expose Cyril's intended operation if he does not cut him in, when three Poontang Tribeswomen appear behind them, holding spears.
 They attack Cyril (who runs off) and capture Rabbit and Eebee.
 The three women bring Rabbit and Eebee to King Bong even larger, skull-shaped bong with eyes.
 They place Eebee on an altar next to King Bong and they argue, revealing a past relationship.
 The women "force" Rabbit to smoke from the King Bong and he enters the Bong World.
 Cyril returns to the hut, bleeding, where he tells the others what happened.
 Larnell, Velicity, Alister, Bachman and Brett head out to save Rabbit leaving Cyril behind.

 They find King Bong and theorize that he is more powerful than Eebee and has the ability to pull a person's whole being into the Bong World, not just their soul.
 Eebee, still being bitter from King Bong's implied infidelity, tells them they have to destroy his "symbol", a necklace and the source of his power.
 Bachman and Brett enter the Bong World (this time a jungle) and are danced on by two mostly nude tribeswomen before being tied up and brought before King Bong with Rabbit.
 Larnell and Alister enter find the tribe rolling Rabbit up in giant paper, turning him into a massive joint that King Bong shrinks down to a normal size with his necklace.
 They untie Bachman and Brett and the group attacks the tribe while Larnell shatters the necklace, destroying King Bong and sending them out of the Bong World.
 They all walk off, ignoring Eebee's angry cries to them not to leave her on the altar alone.
 The film ends with everyone smoking in Larnell's dorm, everything back to normal.

+Evil Bong 3: Reefer Madness (2011), A galactic stoner comedy about survivors of a battle with King Bong whose Venice Beach head shop gets them enslaved by an alien’s sexy weed strain.